qeeqbox/raven/README.md

   //You only need to embed this iframe in your project.
   <iframe id="raven-iframe" src="https://qeeqbox.github.io/raven/src/raven.html" frameborder="0" width="100%" height="100%" scrolling="auto"></iframe>

-  //Then, use need to initialize it - That's all!
+  //Then, run the initialization script with your custom settings - That's all!
   <script type="text/javascript">

     document.getElementById('raven-iframe').addEventListener("load", function() {